UFC 258: Usman vs. Burns | Event Profile, Full Results & Legacy

 Burns landed the cleanest shot of the fight 28 seconds in.
 A counter right hand caught Usman squarely on the temple, dropping his hips and visibly hurting him.
 For thirty seconds, Usman fought defensively against the cage — the first time in his UFC career he had been put in survival mode.
 He clinched, walked Burns to the centre, and slowly reset.
 By the end of round one he was throwing back.

 Round three lasted 34 seconds.
 Usman opened with a stiff jab that staggered Burns, followed with a counter right hand that dropped him, and finished with six ground strikes against the cage.
 Referee Herb Dean stopped it at 0:34 of round three.
-Usman's third successful welterweight title defense was complete, and the friendship-vs-business storyline had resolved in the most dramatic way possible — a comeback finish from the champion after being clearly hurt in round one.
+Usman's third successful welterweight title defense was complete.

 In their post-fight interviews, both men embraced.
 "Gilbert is my brother," Usman said.
 "This was the hardest fight of my life."
 Burns, who would not get another title shot, returned to training with Usman within weeks.
 The 12-fight UFC win streak had extended to 13.
-Usman would defend the title four more times over the next two years — against Masvidal again (UFC 261), Covington again (UFC 268), and Leon Edwards (UFC 278, where he lost the belt via fifth-round head-kick KO).
+Usman would defend the title four more times over the next two years before losing the belt to Leon Edwards via fifth-round head-kick KO at UFC 278.

 Co-Main Event: Grasso vs. Barber